 What kind of data would be shared?

-- The data shared would include information you have given from the antenatal stage through to the 15-year interview.
-It may cover topics such as health, housing, relationships, community involvement, sleep, food, and more.
-StatsNZ will also receive your date of birth and National Health Index (NHI) number (which will be de-identified so no one knows it belongs to you) so they can link your data to other datasets safely.
+- The data shared would include most of the information you have given in the 17-Year Data Collection questionnaire.
+StatsNZ will also receive your National Health Index (NHI) number (which will be de-identified so no one knows it belongs to you) so they can link your data to other datasets safely.

 What won’t be shared with StatsNZ?

-- No names, contact details, addresses, DNA or biological samples, audio recordings, or personal comments from open-ended questions will be shared with StatsNZ.
+- No names, contact details, addresses, personal comments from open-ended questions will be shared with StatsNZ.
 Any information shared is de-identified and kept confidential.

 What happens to the data once it’s shared?